JustSift/ReSift/docs/tutorial/resift-rentals.md

 #### Add a Data Service File:

-In the `/src` folder, create a js file named `dataService.js` and add in the following content:
+In the `/src` folder, create a file named `dataService.js` and add in the following content:

 ```js
 // dataService.js